tylersb/ezchat/README.md

 # EZ Chat

-A team communication app that includes channels for group discussions as well as direct messaging options for private conversations.
+A chat app that includes channels for group discussions as well as direct messaging options for private conversations.

 ## Tech Stack
-Nodejs
+- Nodejs
-React
+- React
-Redux
+- Redux
-Firebase
+- Firebase
-Semantic-UI
+- Semantic-UI
-Moment
+- Moment

 ## Wireframes